What Is A Chemical Peel?

 Your recovery following this procedure will depend on the level of peel you’ve chosen.
 Lighter peels may produce some redness and skin peeling, while deeper peels may leave you with blisters, scabs, swelling and extensive peeling.

-We will advise you to stay out of the sun for at least two weeks, and to wear an SPF of 15 or higher when going outside.
+We will advise you to stay out of the sun for at least two weeks.
+And as well, to wear an SPF of 15 or higher when going outside.
 You should also avoid wearing makeup and follow a specific skincare regimen outlined by your doctor.
 We may also prescribe you some ointments, creams or oral steroids to take following your peel.

 Patients can expect a recovery time of about two weeks before their face is healed enough to go out in public confidently.